intelligentplant/IntelligentPlant.Relativity/README.md

 var timeSpan = parser.ConvertToTimeSpan("3.19:03:27.775");
 ```

 Duration expressions are expressed in the same way as an offset on a relative timestamp i.e. a quantity followed by one of the duration keywords defined in the `TimeOffsetSettings` property of the parser.
-The following units can be used in duration expressions with the default (invariant culture) parser.
+The following units can be used in duration expressions with invariant and English-language parsers.
 Both whole and fractional quantities are allowed unless otherwise stated:

 * `MS` - milliseconds.
 * `S` - seconds.